kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 #### Search
 - when search happens, just return the value collection as hot keywords suggestions
 #### New Data (TopKFrequentWordsII)
-- build from bottom to up by using merge sort for parent node (PriorityQueue/TreeSet)
 - when new data comes in
 	- e.g: {axx: 10b},
 		- check "a" lists, see if the value collection reaches capacity, if not, inserted it, otherwise, replace the one with lower least entry